Review: Show Me a Sign by Ann Clare LeZotte

 Winner of the Scott O’Dell Award for Historical Fiction, The Game of Silence is the second novel in the critically acclaimed Birchbark House series by New York Times bestselling author Louise Erdrich.

 Her name is Omakayas, or Little Frog, because her first step was a hop, and she lives on an island in Lake Superior.
 One day in 1850, Omakayas’s island is visited by a group of mysterious people.
-From them, she learns that the chimookomanag, or white people, want Omakayas and her … Continue reading
+From them, she learns that the chimookomanag, or white people, want Omakayas and her people … Continue reading

 Review: Firekeeper’s Daughter by Angeline Boulley